5 Action Steps to Maximize Your Band's PR

 This goes along with the last point.
 Building your music industry network is one of the most crucial things you can do for your career.
 First, make a list of 10 contacts you'd like to meet or get to know.
 Look at what social networks they're most prone to use, and then start there.
 Once again, you should be making it about them over pitching your music.
 Let that part come naturally once you've had a chance to build the relationship.

 As you can see, there's a lot that goes into a music PR campaign beyond simply contacting media and asking them to cover your band.
 I often hear from bands that their publicist "dropped the ball."
-That can very be well true, but the chances of a music PR campaign's success is often based on having all these things in place before and during the campaign.
+That can very well be true, but the chances of a music PR campaign's success is often based on having all these things in place before and during the campaign.
 Take a look at all the points discussed, and make sure it's all top notch, so when your campaign does launch, you know you've done everything on your end to make it a success.